Constraints on galaxy formation from the cosmic-far-infrared-background\,$-$\,optical-imaging cross-correlation using \textit{Herschel} and UNIONS: Introduction

 The structure of this paper is as follows.
 In Sect.~\ref{sec_data}, we describe the surveys and fields selected for our analysis and the construction of the CFIS mosaic maps from the raw data, as well as the detailed prescription of how we measure and correct the cross-power spectra from the images.
 In Sect.~\ref{sec_results}, we present our measurements and our method to estimate and correct for the impact of our Galaxy on these measurements.
 Section~\ref{sec_test} explains how we test the robustness of our method against potential systematic effects using simulated light cones.
 Finally, Sect.~\ref{sec_model} describes our modelling and fitting of the data, and presents the resulting constraints on galaxy formation.
 Some discussion is contained in Sect.~\ref{sec_disc} and conclusions are given in Sect.~\ref{sec_sum}.
-Additionally, Appendix~\ref{sec_appA} presents the results of some null tests, while Appendix~\ref{sec_appB} presents some filtered images that show the cross-correlation visually.
+Additionally, Appendix~\ref{sec_appA} presents our main results in flux unit, while Appendices~\ref{sec_appB} and \ref{sec_appC} present the results of some null tests, and some filtered images that show the cross-correlation visually, respectively.
 Throughout this paper, we assume a {\it Planck\/} cosmology \citep{Planck2018VI} and a \citet{Chabrier2003} initial mass function (IMF).